 Looking to put a twist on your dessert display?
 “A Sgroppino station is a great way to go,” says Joanna Mood from Zafferano.
 “This Venetian concept combines a cocktail and dessert – we predict espresso martini tiramisus are going to be huge.”

 Treat younger guests to cute milkshakes with doughnuts looped onto paper straws, or create your own ‘garden’ with edible layers.
 2022’s wedding food trends offer scope to experiment with savoury bites, too, including stuffed taco cones and arancini or lamb fritter lollipops.
 Go wild!

 “These give you a chance to offer up a variety of mixers and basic ‘ice and a slice’ alternatives – pink grapefruit, cinnamon sticks and even peppercorns,” says Roya Nathwani from Top Hat Catering.

 Orange will continue making a splash, predicts James Shelbourne, co-founder of gin distillery Silent Pool.
-“Earlier this year we saw a spike in coloured gins, with pink driving the charge.
-Next year, however, brands will move away from artificially sweetened flavourings, and we’ll see a rise in the rich and decadent – this is where orange will come into its own.”
+“Brands will move away from artificially sweetened flavourings, and we’ll see a rise in the rich and decadent – this is where orange will come into its own.”

 Having experienced a resurgence, bowl food now means lighter, healthier dishes, like sushi and burrito bowls, are appearing as one of 2022’s top wedding food trends.

 Eliza Caminada from The Social Pantry suggests that its rise in popularity – aside from its royal-wedding-menu status – is down to flexibility: “People always want to try something different, and with so many dietary needs to cater for, this style of eating allows guests to choose what works for them.”